-ACC 320.
-MANAGERIAL ACCOUNTING.
-Use of accounting information and financial statements in business, finance, administrative control, and decision making.
-Prerequisite: ACC 220, CIS 205.
-3

-ACC 380.
+- ACC 361.
+COST ACCOUNTING.
+Accounting for material, labor, and factory overhead and its allocation; introduction to job order, process, standard cost accounting, and decision making.
+Prerequisite: ACC 230; Minimum grade of C for accounting majors.
+3 - ACC 380.
 FUND ACCOUNTING.
 Accounting theory and practice as applied to governmental units, state-operated schools and colleges; application and procedures for fund accounting in not-for-profit entities.
 Prerequisites: ACC 230; Minimum grade of C for accounting majors.
-3

-ACC 451.
+3 - ACC 451.
 TAX ACCOUNTING I. Federal income tax laws and social security laws for individuals; rates, returns, income, deductions, and exclusions.
 Prerequisite: Minimum grade of C in ACC 220 for accounting majors.
-3

-ACC 452.
+3 - ACC 452.
 TAX ACCOUNTING II.
 Federal income taxes for partnerships, corporations, estates, and trusts; estate and gift taxes and state income taxes.
 Prerequisite: Minimum grade of C in ACC 220 for accounting majors.
-3

-ACC 470.
+3 - ACC 470.
 ADVANCED ACCOUNTING.
 Special topics in business combinations, multinational, partnership, and fiduciary accounting with emphasis on preparation of consolidated financial statements.
 Prerequisites: ACC 312; Minimum grade of C for accounting majors.
-3

-ACC 475.
+3 - ACC 475.
 AUDITING.
 Standards and procedures for audit of financial statements and preparation of audit reports.
 Prerequisites: ACC 305 and 312; Minimum grades of C for accounting majors.
-3

-ACC 477.
+3 - ACC 477.
 FORENSIC ACCOUNTING.
 Proactive and reactive forensic accounting; investigative decision making for prevention, detection, investigation and reporting of fraud, including the critical role that ethics and professional judgement play in business and industry.
 Prerequisites: ACC 311 or consent of instructor; Minimum grade of C for accounting majors.
-3

-ACC 485.
+3 - ACC 485.
 ACCOUNTING INTERNSHIP.
 Practical experience in offices of cooperating organizations under the supervision of certified public accountants and the general supervision of the accounting staff of the University.
 Prerequisites: Minimum grade of B in ACC 312 and approval of Department Chair.
-1-6

-ACC 487.
+1-6 - ACC 487.
 INCOME TAX PRACTICUM.
 Preparation of manual and computerized individual income tax returns in cooperation with area accountants.
 Prerequisites: ACC 451; Minimum grade of C for accounting majors.
-3

-ACC 488.
+3 - ACC 488.
 HEALTH CARE ACCOUNTING.
 Principles and procedures used to account for hospitals, extended care facilities, nursing homes, and other health care providers; current accounting-related issues applicable to the health care industry.
 Prerequisites: ACC 220; Minimum grade of C for accounting majors.
-3

-ACC 492.
+3 - ACC 492.
 SPECIAL TOPICS IN ACCOUNTING.
 Current developments in Accounting.
-1-6

-ACC 494.
+1-6 - ACC 494.
 CMA REVIEW I. Selected topics covered on the Certified Management Accountant Examination.
 Prerequisites: ACC 312; Minimum grade of C for accounting majors.
 3